microsoft/TypeScript-Handbook/pages/Advanced Types.md

 }
 ```

+`pet is Fish` is our type predicate in this example.
+A predicate takes the form `parameterName is Type`, where `parameterName` must be the name of a parameter from the current function signature.

-Any time `isFish` is used on a variable name, TypeScript will know that variable has that specific type.
+Any time `isFish` is called with some variable, TypeScript will *narrow* that variable to that specific type if the original type is compatible.

 ```ts
 // Both calls to 'swim' and 'fly' are now okay.